Strawbang/Strawbang/README.md

 - 📫 How to reach me dbougouffa@gmail.com

-- ⚡ Fun fact : I love learn and practice DevOps
+- ⚡ Fun fact : I love learn and practice DevOps but yes i'm a developer

 <br/>